How HBO’s The Last Of Us transformed Alberta into a zombie wasteland - Macleans.ca

 Episode one also has that crazy scene where the plane crashes on the street.
 Let me guess—real plane?

 That was a combination, because you can’t actually crash a jet liner.
 So the part where the plane was flying was CGI, but the part on the ground and the explosion—that was all real.
-For that scene we found a location on 24th Street in Fort MacLeod.
+For that scene we found a location on 24th Street in Fort Macleod.
 We have agreements with all of the business owners and residents to make modifications.
 Some buildings were painted, and we added awnings and window dressing.
 For that sequence, we shut down the street for a week, so we needed everybody on board.

 A good chunk of episode two is set in the Massachusetts State House which, my sources tell me, was actually the Alberta Legislature.
 How did you manage that?